Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Calculation of the relaxation time

 \subsection{The method of successive approximations}

 In order to find the relaxation time we assume that the temperature gradient in the Boltzmann equation can be neglected.
-This assumption is checked in the Supporting Material \ref{app:Results}.
+This assumption is checked in the Appendix~\ref{app:Results}.
 Therefore, we can rewrite the equation for $\delta n_{\textbf{p}}$ in the following form

 Now, let us introduce our modification of the method of successive approximations for this case.\\ \textit{ $0^{th}$ iteration:} We start from the simplest trial with an energy independent relaxation time